autonome/metafluff/contents/articles/convert-your-wi-fi-laptop-into-a-theremin/index.md

 ---
 layout: post
-title: Convert Your Wi-Fi Laptop into a Theremin!
+title: "Convert Your Wi-Fi Laptop into a Theremin!"
 published_at: 2003-01-18
 date: 2003-01-18
 tags: music